 Michael maintains a private studio, a member with the Duluth-Superior Symphony Orchestra, 2nd violin principal with the St Cloud Symphony Orchestra and music director of the Crow River Area Youth Orchestra and the Central Minnesota Youth Orchestra.

-Steven Eckblad, Music Director & conductor will be conducting the Dec 8th Concert
+Steven Eckblad, Music Director & conductor conducted the Dec 8th Concert

 Steven Eckblad grew up in Vasa, Minnesota; received his Bachelor of Music in Music Education and Horn from the Eastman School of Music and his Masters from St. Cloud State University.